 Project Background: The Government of West Bengal is planning to implement "West Bengal Major Irrigation and Flood Management Project (WBMIFMP)" with the objective of augmenting water supply in the canal distribution network, improving irrigation management to ensure sustainable conjunctive use of water resources in the DVC command area in the State and reducing impact of flood and drainage congestion in the Lower Damodar Sub-Basin by various structural measures.
-The project will be implemented by Irrigation and Waterways Department (IWD) in the districts of Purba (East) & Paschim (West) Burdwan, Bankura, Hooghly and Howrah districts of the State.
-The project has four components, i.e., (1) Component A: Modernization of Irrigation Infrastructure, (2) Component B: Irrigation Management, (3) Component C: Flood Management and (4) Component D: Project Management.
+The project will be implemented by Irrigation and Waterways Department (IWD) in the districts of Purba (East) & Paschim (West) Bardhaman, Bankura, Hooghly and Howrah districts of the State.
+The project has four components, i.e., (1) Component A: Irrigation Management,(2) Component B: Modernization of Irrigation Infrastructure, (2), (3) Component C: Flood Management and (4) Component D: Project Management.